Neurology · Spinal Cord Compression

 Differential Diagnosis

-Conus Medullaris Syndrome: sudden onset, symmetric motor/sensory loss, early impotence
+Conus Medullaris Syndrome: sudden onset, symmetric, early impotence

 Lumbar Disc Herniation: unilateral radiculopathy, no bowel/bladder involvement